 Pirates Cove Beach is a secluded beach that’s located near the Shell Beach Bluff Trail.
 This small beach has a strip of sandy shoreline tucked away between rocky bluffs.

 Pirates Cove is a ‘clothing optional’ beach and a popular pick with nudists so it may not be suitable for families and kids.
 After parking at the Pirate’s Cove Beach parking lot, it’s a short but steep walk down to the beach.

 On your way, you can also stop by Smugglers Cave which is a large cave looking out into the Pacific Ocean.

 Next up is Avila Beach, just a short distance north of Shell Beach and Pirates Cove Beach.
 Avila Beach is a small beach community where the locals come to relax on sunny summer days.

 This cozy beach town features a waterfront strip with boutique shops, a long sandy shoreline, and the Avila Beach Pier.
 The water at Avila Beach is fairly calm so you’ll see lots of families with kids playing in the water, dogs, and people learning how to surf in the gentle waves.

 12. Spooner’s Cove

-Spooner’s Cove is a pristine natural beach tucked away in Los Osos just south of Morro Bay.
+Spooner’s Cove is a pristine natural beach tucked away in Montaña de Oro State Park just south of Los Osos and Morro Bay towns.
 This is one of our favorite areas for outdoor activities like camping, hiking, and mountain biking away from busy crowds.

-Tip: wear proper footwear to explore tide pools and colorful pebbles along the shoreline.
+Visitor Tip: Wear proper footwear to explore tide pools and colorful pebbles along the shoreline.